MalinkyZubr/Networking/Notes.md

 * the default rbidge priority is the sum of the vlan ID and the bridge priority.
 Thus if a switch is in vlan 1, its actual bridge value is 32769.
 * because the last 4 bits comprise the bridge priority, and the extended system id is everything up to 2048, you must increase the total bridge priority by a value of 4096 every increment if you want to change the priority without changing vlan
 * valid bridge priority can be between 0 and 61440, at intervals of 4096
-* the LOWEST bridge id is the root bridge
+* the **LOWEST** bridge id is the root bridge

 ### Root switch
-* the root switch with the highest bridge priority will have all ports forwarding
+* the root switch with the lowest bridge priority will have all ports forwarding
 * all root ports are designated ports
 * when a switch is powered on, it assumes it is root bridge.
 * It will only give up that position if it receives a superior BPDU, lower bridge ID